Table of Contents

 Health Problems That Cause Weight Loss in Cats

-When a cat is losing weight even though she eats normally, it is most likely due to the health issues listed below.
+Although it is common for senior cats and very active felines to be on the skinny side, you need to be aware of health problems that can cause weight loss in cats.
+Indeed, when a cat is losing weight even though she eats normally, it is most likely due to the health issues listed below.

-Gastrointestinal Problems
+1. Gastrointestinal Problems

 Depending on the diagnosis, your vet can recommend treatments ranging from a simple dietary change to a more specialized medication or even surgery.

-Intestinal Parasites
+2. Intestinal Parasites

 Intestinal parasites are also considered a gastrointestinal problem because they cause a disorder in a cat’s digestive tract.
 I wanted to put them under a separate heading because several types of internal parasites may cause unwanted weight loss for a cat.
+They’re also one of the most common causes of GI discomfort and are worth a closer look at.

 Roundworms

 Roundworms are the most common intestinal parasite that can cause unwanted weight loss in cats.
+They live inside your cat’s intestines freely and live off the food your cat eats.
+This means your cat isn’t getting the nutrients and energy they need, despite eating loads.

 Cats usually get roundworms from contact with rodents and other small animals.
 Cats have a high chance of ingesting the larvae that are carried by these animals.
 So, if your cat likes to go outdoors and has a habit of bringing you gifts like mice, she may be at risk of getting roundworms.

-You can easily spot roundworms in your cat’s feces.
+You can also easily spot roundworms in your cat’s feces.
 They appear as little stringy worms that are quite easy to distinguish.
 Just keep in mind that humans can also be affected by roundworms – so be very careful when examining your cat’s stool and take measures to keep your hands clean and out of your face.

-There is no need to worry if your cat has roundworms because it is an easily treatable condition.
+There is usually no need to worry if your cat has roundworms because it is an easily treatable condition.
 There are several medications that eradicate roundworms that your vet can recommend to you.

 The important thing is to keep in mind that these medications don’t work on the dormant roundworm eggs, but only on mature roundworms.
-So your vet will probably prescribe a treatment of a few rounds 2-4 weeks apart to get rid of all the larvae that may still be in your cat’s intestines.
+So, your vet will probably prescribe a treatment of a few rounds 2-4 weeks apart to get rid of all the larvae that may still be in your cat’s intestines.

 To prevent your cat from getting roundworms in the future, you should adhere to her regular monthly internal parasite medication.
 It can also help to schedule routine stool checks even if you don’t suspect any problems.